samerset-rmn/kraisoft-test-website/README.md

 ### Playwright

-Playwright is an end-to-end testing tool.
-This means that it can open a browser, navigate to a page, interact with it, and check the results.
-It's a good way to test the whole application and make sure everything works as expected.
-I wrote few tests for the main features of the website.
+[Playwright](https://github.com/microsoft/playwright) is an end-to-end testing tool developed by Microsoft.
+E2E tests open a real browser, navigate to a page, interact with it, and check the results.
+It's a good way to test the whole application with real user scenarios and make sure everything works as expected.
+I wrote some tests for the main features of the website ([/playwright/tests](playwright/tests)).

-I didn't enable code coverage because it's not necessary for this project.
-I also didn't add unit tests, but it's not a problem to add them.
+If code coverage is needed, Playwright is very useful because even one test can cover a lot of code.
+It's not necessary for this project, so I didn't add it.
+I also didn't add unit tests, but it's not hard to do if needed.

+There is another tool for e2e testing - [Cypress](https://github.com/cypress-io/cypress).
+It's a good thing too, but it loses significantly to Playwright in terms of performance.
+Playwright tests run twice and even faster than Cypress tests.

 ### Pre-push